Steps to set up a website with a custom domain

 - Log into your registrar’s settings page and set up a custom DNS pointing to GitHub.
-The custom IP addresses used by GitHub Pages are 126.96.36.199 or 188.8.131.52 as shown here.
+The custom IP addresses used by GitHub Pages are 184.108.40.206 or 220.127.116.11 as shown here.
+The DNS settings, which should be recorded in your registrar’s A record, are also available here.
+Create a CNAME record pointing http://www.example.com to <username>.github.io.
 Some domain name registrars have a GitHub template you can use instead of manually setting everything up.

-Now you can type http://www.example.com in your web browser and this will navigate to the website you uploaded to GitHub!
+Now you can type example.com in your web browser and this will navigate to the website you uploaded to GitHub!